-157. After harvest of each trial site, the applicant proposes to destroy GMOs not required for further evaluation or future trials.
+161. After harvest of each trial site, the applicant proposes to destroy GMOs not required for further evaluation or future trials.
 This would involve both cleaning the trial site within 14 days after harvest in a manner that destroys any surviving GM plants, and destroying any harvested GM seed that is not required for experimentation or future planting.
 The applicant's proposed methods for destruction of GMOs were approved for previous canola field trials (e.g. DIR 164 (OGTR, 2018b)).
-In addition, uprooting of plants and crushing or grinding of seeds are considered to be effective methods of destruction and have been included as options in the draft licence.
+In addition, uprooting of plants and crushing or grinding of seeds are considered to be effective methods of destruction and have been included as options in the licence.

-158. To deal with the case of failed crops that are not harvested, draft licence conditions require that GMOs must be harvested or destroyed within eight months after planting, and that if all GMOs in a planting area have been destroyed, then the area is considered to have been harvested and cleaned.
+162. To deal with the case of failed crops that are not harvested, licence conditions require that all GMOs planted in a planting area must be harvested or destroyed within nine months after planting of the first GMOs in that planting area.
+This condition will also limit the spread and persistence of GMOs if there are multiple harvest dates within a single plot.
+In addition, if all GMOs in a planting area have been destroyed, then the area is considered to have been harvested and cleaned.
+GMOs are defined as GM plants and any viable seed, and the term 'destruction' includes both, as appropriate for the stage of the GM plants at the time of destruction.

-159. The applicant proposes to monitor trial sites after harvest and destroy any volunteers that emerge.
+163. The applicant proposes to monitor trial sites after harvest and destroy any volunteers that emerge.
 The areas that would be monitored are the planting area, the pollen trap, and other areas where GM seed may have dispersed, as discussed in Section 3.1.4.
 The frequency of inspections of the trial sites are discussed in Section 3.1.3.
 The proposed duration of monitoring is at least 24 months, and until the site is free of volunteer canola or Indian mustard plants for at least 12 months.
 This monitoring duration was proposed for previous GM canola field trials and was considered effective for managing persistence of canola seed (e.g. DIR 164 (OGTR, 2018b)).

-160. In minimum-tillage Australian farms, the canola seedbank is reported to decline rapidly, and no viable seed was recovered from the seedbank by 2.5 years after canola harvest (Baker and Preston, 2008).
+164. In minimum-tillage Australian farms, the canola seedbank is reported to decline rapidly, and no viable seed was recovered from the seedbank by 2.5 years after canola harvest (Baker and Preston, 2008).
 Similarly, OGTR monitoring data for nine GM canola trial sites planted in 2015 found that in most sites no canola volunteers emerged more than 1 year after harvest and no volunteers emerged at any site more than 2.5 years after harvest.
 However, OGTR monitoring data for three GM Indian mustard trial sites found that in two of the sites Indian mustard volunteers continued to emerge for about 5 years after harvest.
 Although these post-harvest trial sites were maintained in conditions conducive to germination of volunteers, there were three periods of 9-14 months where no volunteers were detected prior to reappearance of Indian mustard volunteers.
 This data suggests that Indian mustard seeds have greater dormancy in the seedbank than canola seeds.
-Therefore, for any trial site where Indian mustard is grown, the draft licence requires a monitoring duration of at least 36 months and until the site is free of volunteer plants for at least 18 months.
+Therefore, for any trial site where Indian mustard is grown, the licence requires a monitoring duration of at least 36 months and until the site is free of volunteer plants for at least 18 months.
 If only canola is grown on a trial site, the required monitoring duration is at least 24 months and until the site is free of volunteer canola plants for at least 12 months.